chocolates/ETH-Algorithm-Lab/notes.md

 * _Buddy Selection(week 4)_: maximum matching on unweighted graph.
 * _Connecting Cities (First subproblem in week 11)_: find __maximum matching on a tree__.
 Similar to the subproblem _Downhill Course in Winter games_, that find __maximum independent set on a graph whose max degree is 2__.
 * ___Bob's Burden(week 13)___: find the central ball.
+  * what is the optimum choice?
+For each choice, if the choice is optimum, could the method correctly return the optimum? if the choice is not the correct one, does the method return a different (worse) result?
+If so, __search method__ might be useful.

 ```c++